ookk2011/wuseman-EMAGNET/README.md

 Feel free to read the history about emagnet [here](https://github.com/wuseman/EMAGNET/wiki/About) and how everything started about this project.

 #### Development of emagnet is active and is updated frequently, please use the latest version if you report issues/bugs.

+# Greetings:

+_m1st_ that deliver legit leaks for us daily.

+And to all ppl that is trying to sell public leaks and steal the real hackers job, f*ck you!
+This is one reason why I started this project, I hope this project will get widely spreaded so you will earn 0.00$ on your re-edited malware shit!

+Cheers!

 ### Emagnet is a private project since 2015 and was released in June @ 2018, to be continued.